 Research Associate.
 Center for Macroecology, Evolution and Climate, Zoological Museum, University of Copenhagen.
 Copenhagen, Denmark.

 Adjunct Research Associate .
 Department of Biological Sciences, The George Washington University.
 Washington, D.C., USA.

 Many but here is a short list of the most prominent ones: Spider taxonomy, evolution and systematics; Molecular systematics, phylogenetics, phylogenomics, computational systematics; Macroecology, biodiversity modeling and conservation, biogeography and phylogeography.
 Have a look at the links on the research page for more details

-Sergei Tarasov - PhD candidate (co-supervisor with V. Gusarov and L. Bachmann).
+Sergei Tarasov - PhD defended January 2016 (co-supervisor with V. Gusarov and L. Bachmann).
 University of Oslo

 Nadia Pauck Holm Hansen - undergraduate (co-supervisor with N. Scharff).
 University of Copenhagen, completed fall 2012